MattisBrizard/circular_countdown/README.md

 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/static.png">

-By plaYing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.
+By playing with the parameters, you can change the size, the colors, the size of the gaps and the strokeWidth.

 <img width="535" height="950" src="https://raw.githubusercontent.com/MattisBrizard/circular_countdown/master/doc/images/complex.png">